Excel SUMIF Not Blank

 There are times when we have a dataset that contains blank inputs; however, we have a corresponding value assigned to it.
 In such cases, we may want to exclude the cells that contain blank inputs and do the sum total.
 In such cases, use the criteria of SUMIF “Not Blank.”
 An example could be to know the total number of Passengers and exclude blank names criteria.

 Example #1 – SUMIF Not Blank

 The below set of data contains certain blanks in range criteria, and suppose we still want to know the Total No. of passengers:

 Here now, Criteria Range conditions completely change for both at by City and by Month.
 Important to note the condition which we put here in the syntax for Criteria

-- “<>” -> Indicates NOT EQUAL TO sign and it has to be out in double inverted commas as the formula processes it as characters.
-When we use this, the formula sums up all the values which are not blanks and ignores completely the blank cells while summation.
+- “<>” -> Indicates NOT EQUAL TO sign, and it has to be out in double inverted commas as the formula processes it as characters.
+When we use this, the formula sums up all the values which are not blanks and ignores the blank cells completely during summation.

 Example 2 – Using Function Argument

 Lets look at the example.

 - Select Cell F2(active cell), where we need SUMIF() value as shown below: